dolang/NoWannaNoCry/README.rst

 NoWannaNoCry - nwnc.py
 ======================

-A script to help mitigate against the WCry malware which was infecting machines over the internet.
-Note: The spreading of the initial version of this malware seems to have been stopped by a built-in kill switch.
+A script to help mitigate against the *WCry* malware which can infect vulnerable and exposed Windows machines over the internet.
+Note: The spreading of the initial version of this malware has been stopped by a built-in kill switch, but new variants have appeared in the meantime.

 Some script operations need elevated permissions, so don't just trust me on this, but read this document carefully and have a look at the code itself before running it.

-**Important:** The script can only diagnose and close the security hole which is being exploited by WCry to infect new machines.
+**Important:** The script can only diagnose and close the security hole which is being exploited by *WCry* to infect new machines.
 To my knowledge, so far it's not possible to recover already encrypted files without the encryption key (which of course I don't have).
 Therefore, this script won't help you if your machine is already infected.